 Frequently asked questions

-Great question.
-I apply “the cooking wine” theory to my cookies…if I wouldn’t eat the chocolate on its own, I won’t put it in my cookies.
+I apply "the cooking wine" theory to chocolate...if I wouldn't eat the chocolate on its own, I won't put it in my cookies.
 Simple as that.
-Enjoy life is great if you have allergies.
-Otherwise, I like a good dark chocolate sea salt bar (Lindt and the Fresh Market’s private label are both great options).
-Since I don’t have allergies, I’m not too worried about cross contamination.

-My best vegan chocolate chip cookies.
-You seriously will not know the difference, tried and tested on a group of teenage boys, my parents, and my carnivorous brothers.
+The best cookies ever, vegan or not.
+You will not know the difference between these and regular chocolate chip cookies, tried and tested on a group of teenage boys, my parents, and my carnivorous brothers.